dtr-org/unit-e/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each UnitE Core release.
+The project leader is the release manager for each unit-e release.

 License Policy